Nose Job Alternatives: Dermal Fillers and Nose Thread Lifts

 When is a Surgical Nose Job the Best Option?

 While non-surgical options like liquid rhinoplasty and nose thread lifts offer fast, subtle results with minimal downtime, they aren’t suitable for everyone.
-There are specific scenarios where a traditional surgical nose job is the more appropriate—and sometimes necessary—choice.
+In my clinical experience, there are specific scenarios where a traditional surgical nose job is the only appropriate, and sometimes medically necessary, choice.

 - Severe Breathing Issues: Conditions like a deviated septum or collapsed nasal valves often require internal correction that can only be addressed surgically.
 Functional rhinoplasty not only improves the look of the nose but restores proper airflow.